Capture live music for fun and profit with these basic strategies

-Back in our September 2007 issue, I wrote in detail about the process of multitrack-ing a band live and then crafting that into a live CD.
+Back in RECORDING’s September 2007 issue, I wrote in detail about the process of multitracking a band live and then crafting that into a live CD.
 I highlighted the pros and cons of recording multiple live performances, the expectations that the band and performer should and shouldn’t have, as well as tips for creating the final live album experience.

-I now do live recording on almost a weekly basis, mostly for internet streaming, but also for many of the other reasons listed above…downloads, bonus tracks, as well as the occasional full album release.
-With that in mind, it’s time to update my advice!
+I now do live recording on almost a weekly basis, mostly for internet streaming, but also for many of the other reasons listed above… downloads, bonus tracks, as well as the occasional full album release.
+With that in mind, it’s time to update my advice for a modern audience!

 The rights and the wrongs

 The question should be put to everybody involved: “Why do you want to make a live recording?”

 A good answer: “Our band has a power and presence live that doesn’t come across as well in the studio.”

 A bad answer: “It should be cheaper and less time-consuming to just record us at a live gig than going into a proper studio and going through all that hassle, right?”